What is Black Seed Oil?

 Since 1965, nearly a thousand scientific articles have been published on Nigella sativa, the Latin name for black seed, documenting anti-inflammatory, antioxidant, antimicrobial, anticancer, and immune-enhancing properties.
 In the past few years, human studies have pinpointed some specific benefits.

-Here are 10 Benefits of Black Seed Oil
+What are the Health Benefits of Black Seed Oil?

 Black seed oil has an unusual ability to fight bacterial infections, even drug-resistant ones such as MRSA.
 “Certainly not all oils or supplements are going to have that kind of antimicrobial benefit,” says Trevor Cates, ND, author of Clean Skin from Within.
 “We’re always trying to look at ways that we can reduce the use of antibiotics and just use them when they’re specifically indicated,” she says.
 “And a lot of times we can get by using natural things that have antimicrobial benefits.”